ehcloninger/cgeo-gear/README.md

 ###Credits
 =========

-* The (c:geo team)[https://github.com/cgeo] for fixing a bug that caused their app to crash when this app was loaded and borrowing some of their icons
+* The (c:geo team)[https://github.com/cgeo] for fixing a bug that caused their app to crash when this app was loaded.

 * Cullin Moran (@culmor30)[https://github.com/culmor30] for the c:geo-wear project, where I got a few pointers on making a plugin for c:geo.
-In particular, the GearService class
+In particular, GearService is based on a similar class in his project.

-* The globe image on the notification comes [Font Awesome](https://github.com/FortAwesome/Font-Awesome).
+* The icons on the Gear notification come from the Google (Material Design icon pack)[https://github.com/google/material-design-icons]/